worldbank/rissk/README.md

 [@Gabriele]: <> (This is done later, correct?)
 6. Append versions.
 The questionnaire, microdata and paradata dataframes are appended for all versions.
 7. Build df_interviewing.
+8. Build features.
+Features are built on the item or unit level.
+For details on all features, their scope and how they were built, refer to [Features & Scores](features_scores.md).

 # Integrate into survey

+> [!WARNING]
+> The MLSS package is aimed to be an additional source of information.
+It does not make redundant other components of the data quality assurance system, such as  back-checks, audio audits, indicator monitoring, completion and progress checks or high-frequency checks, as these fulfil other important functions.

+[!NOTE]
+> Highlights information that users should take into account, even when skimming.

 > [!IMPORTANT]
-> The tool is aimed to provide an additional source of information for and should not make redundant other components of the data quality assurance system, such as  back-checks, audio audits, indicator monitoring, completion and progress checks or high-frequency checks, as these fulfil other important functions.
+> Crucial information necessary for users to succeed.